joshbenz/flicli/README.md

 # flicli
-Rust project inspired by netmiko and netdev built on top of Thrussh
+Rust ssh cli-scraper inspired by netmiko and netdev built on top of Thrussh